Nutrition 1010 - Introductory Nutrition » Spring 2021 » Chapter 4 Quiz

 B. Hypoglycemia, glycogen

-C. Hyperglycemia, glycogen
+C. Hyperglycemia, insulin

 Need help with your exam preparation?